nu-radio/NuRadioMC/documentation/source/NuRadioMC/pages/Manuals/icemodels.rst

 There are several example scripts available demonstrating all available (``NuRadioMC/SignalProp/examples/birefringence_examples``) functions when dealing with birefringent ice.
 Check read_me.txt for a more detailed description of the examples and data used.

 .. warning:: Using this code assumes that the ice flow points in the positive x-direction.
 Therefore, a rotation of the detector geometry into this coordinate system might be necessary.
+This rotation can be done by either changing the source/antenna positions or by using the 'angle_to_iceflow' parameter in the config file.

 Available Birefringence Ice Models
 _____________________________________